larmarange/labelled/README.md

 This package is built on the new class `labelled` introduced by **haven** package and propose additional functions to manipulate labelled data.

-Please note that this package is still under active development.

-Missing values are currently not supported anymore by `labelled` package.

 ## BREAKING CHANGES

 Following version 2.0.0 of `haven`, `labelled()` and `labelled_spss()` now